eggsactly/moon-earth-sun/README.md

 # Contents
 This project consists of:
 - A makefile, which compiles all the sources to produce paper.pdf, the final product
-- Some C source code, which contains the model of the Moon, Earth Sun system
+- Some C source code, which contains the model of the Moon, Earth, Sun system
-- A gnuplot script `plot.p' which generates the plot of the Earth and Moon's path
+- A gnuplot script _plot.p_ which generates the plot of the Earth and Moon's path
 - A python script, which generates the paper.tex source code used to create the paper.pdf file

 # Dependencies